wulfsberg/angular-material-kickstart/README.md

 The Java server will see those simply as missing resources and respond with a `404 Not Found`.

-In theory, we could register all the needed routes and redirect them to the `index.html`, serving that page as the answer to all relevant routes, but this is a tedious and error-prone double book-keeping.
+In theory, we could register all the needed routes and redirect them to the `index.html`, serving that page as the answer to all relevant routes, but this is a tedious and error-prone double bookkeeping.

 Instead, we exploit that the server *does* already answer all routes, namely with the 404 error page, and we customize that to show the application entry point.